lalamove/challenge/README.md

 **Questions?
 Suggestions?
 We love to hear from you: <techchallenge@lalamove.com>**

-Please state clearly the position yor are applying in your email.
+Please state clearly your name and the position yor are applying in your email.